Emma Watkins Speaks to Ric Bower and Fagot Koroviev Why Now Magazine,

-Easy Asylum Booth 'Bundu Edition' will culminate in a 360 livestreamed performance (hosted by Axisweb) and a short film towards the end of 2020.
+Easy Asylum Booth 'Bundu Edition' will culminate in a 360 livestreamed performance (hosted by Axisweb) and a short film early in 2021.

 For his presentation entitled Easy Asylum Booth, ‘Bundu Edition’ the artist Ric Bower, (in collaboration with the Angolan artist Nástio Mosquito), posits a provocative vision for the fictitious nation of Botrovia’s asylum policies.